matn7/CS-Notes/src/main/java/deployment/GCP.md

 ### AppEngine

-- The OG - The Original Google cloud service.
+- The OG: The Original Google cloud service.

 ### Service Breadth